Russula foetens - Stinking Brittlegill

 5 to 12cm in diameter and hemispherical when young, becoming more or less flat or slightly depressed in the centre when fully developed.

-Honey brown and rather blotchy, the cap surface is viscid and develops strong radial furrows and warty bumps as it ages.
+Honey brown and rather blotchy, the cap surface is viscid and develops strong radial furrows and warty bumps as it ages; peels to about 50%.

 Gills and stem of Russula foetens - Stinking Brittlegill